kalxas/rasdaman/doc/main/02_inst-guide.rst

     host name of database to be removed

 Remove definition of database *d* from the definition table.
-The data­base itself remains unchanged, it is not physically deleted.
+The database itself remains unchanged, it is not physically deleted.

-It is not possible to remove a database definition while the corresp­ond­ing database has open transactions.
+It is not possible to remove a database definition while the corresponding database has open transactions.

 Status Information
 ------------------